ssi-anik/amqp-to-laravel-amqp/readme.md

 ---

-`anik/amqp-to-laravel-amqp` helps to upgrade to Laravel 9 (only) before migrating to `anik/laravel-amqp`
+`anik/amqp-to-laravel-amqp` helps to upgrade to Laravel 9+10 before migrating to `anik/laravel-amqp`

 You can use this package with
 - [Laravel](https://github.com/laravel/laravel)